ncr-no/historical-log-generation/README.md

 clock when NTP was completely disabled (and its NTP severs removed from registry).
 I didnt test, but its possible that disabling the W32Time service completely negates that problem.

+The REST interface implemented for remote starting is just PoC, and should be improved before implementation in production.
+Currently it is utilizing a simple Flask POST interface.